arizonatribe/vanillas-packages/packages/semy/README.md

 ```
 npx semy --help

-Set a semantic version value onto the package.json for a NodeJs project
+Set a semantic version value onto the package.json for a NodeJs project (direct ly or interactively)

 Options:
   --type           The kind of semantic version increment.
 Choices are patch (default), minor, or major.